colussim/MySQL-Innodb-K8s/README.md

 secret/mysql-secret created
 :>
 ```
-> Replace the value of MYSQL_PASSWORD with your password
+❗️ Replace the value of MYSQL_PASSWORD with your root user’s password

 The password is deployed with each Pod, and is used by management scripts and commands for MySQL InnoDB Cluster and ClusterSet deployment in this tutorial.